snownontrace/snownontrace.github.io/repp-assisted-plasmid-design.md

 date: 2023-04-01
 ---

 `repp` stands for repository-based plasmid design.
 It is a command line tool that is very useful to automate some steps in plasmid design.
 See [Timmons, J.J. & Densmore D. Repository-based plasmid design.
 PLOS One.](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0223935).
 Because `repp` is currently only available as a command line tool, the instructions below assumes some familiarity with the command line interface.
-If not, please see [this page](https://swcarpentry.github.io/shell-novice/setup.html).
+Otherwise, please see [this page](https://swcarpentry.github.io/shell-novice/setup.html).
+We assume Windows users use the Git Bash program for their command line interface.

 The original `repp` needs a multi-FASTA format sequence to build a database and the output is in json format, which is not convenient for typical molecular cloning work flow.
 [Cristian Goina](https://www.janelia.org/people/cristian-goina) from the Janelia Scientific Computing Software team has helped us to implement several important i/o features to adapt for our typical cloning work flow, including building a database from a directory of plasmid seuqences in FASTA or GenBank format, re-using existing primers, and outputting convenient csv format spreadsheets.